A divisionDivision No. 49 · Wednesday, 27 November 2024· Commons· Taxation

 Voting Aye meant

-Support blocking the Finance Bill, arguing the Budget's tax rises — including the energy profits levy increase — would harm investment, jobs and economic growth
+Support blocking the Finance Bill, arguing Labour's tax rises — including higher CGT, the energy profits levy increase, and VAT on private schools — damage growth, investment, and jobs

 Voting No meant